RAFBER/Basic-technologies-of-technical-communication/docs/GitHub-Desktop.md

 **Warning:** These Installation instructions are for Windows 7 64bit.
           You must have a 64-bit operating system to run GitHub Desktop.

-To install GitHub Desktop Client go to page https://desktop.github.com/ and proceed as follows:
+To install GitHub Desktop Client go to page [GitHub Desktop](https://desktop.github.com/) and proceed as follows:

 1. Click the **Download for Windows** button and download the setup file.